Please include attribution to ACarpetCleaningLasVegas.com with this graphic.

 If the stain is from an all-natural source such as red wine or coffee, then over the counter 3% Peroxide will remove the stain by simply misting it with a spray bottle, or by pouring peroxide on a towel and then blotting the stain with the towel.

 If you have already sprayed anything labeled as a carpet cleaner spray, you have probably made the stain permanent.
 As most over the counter stain removers have ingredients such as optical brighteners that end up setting a stain.

 If the stain is inorganic you can use ammonia, or a mixture of the two chemicals.
-Most two part red stain removers the professionals use have Peroxide on one side and Ammonia on the other side.
+Most two part red stain removers the professionals use have Peroxide which remove urine stains from carpet, on one side and Ammonia on the other side.
 Some include other chemicals such as Sodium Bisulfite’s but usually it won’t be needed.
 Peroxide and Ammonia work in tandem, synergistically as the ammonia PH 11.6 accelerates the oxidation (better known as the “oxy”) process.

 If the peroxide alone doesn’t work right away then spray or blot on some ammonia to speed the process up.

 If that still doesn’t work then you can:

 1. Open up nearby windows and turn on any available fans as breathing these chemicals can be dangerous.
 A respirator mask is recommended.
 Make sure any pets or kids are out of the area.

 2. Spray or blot on some clear ammonia onto the stain.